I’ve given up right before the finish line. It’s not as bad as people say really.

 Every day there’s bad news.
 I’ve worked for enough newspapers to know that the news is bad for a reason.
 It’s not like there’s only bad news happening.
 But they only REPORT bad news.

 Picture you’re in the jungle.
 To your left is a donut tree (I love donut trees) and to your right is a lion.
 Which one makes your brain light up more and pay attention.
+In front of you is a big screen with the Nu Bay index, would you like to take a guess which one would draw more attention?
+That’s choice.

 “It’s Obamacare!”
 “It’s the government bailouts!”
 “It’s Greece!”